Webflow sync, pageviews & more.

 Summary

-Webflow charges a 2% transaction fee on the Standard Ecommerce plan by automatically deducting it from each sale via your payment processor.
+Webflow charges a 2% transaction fee on the Standard eCommerce plan, which is deducted automatically on each order processed through Stripe.
 Upgrading to the Plus or Advanced plan removes this fee.

 Rate this answer